vulkomilev/oumi/README.md

 ## Tutorials

-We provide several example notebooks to help you get started with OUMI.
-Here's a list of available notebooks:
+We provide several Jupyter notebooks to help you get started with OUMI.
+Here's a list of available examples:

 | Notebook | Description |
 |----------|-------------|